-Note: A mandatory re-ride is required if the average speed through the jump course exceeds 73.5 kph/45.7 mph [901(B) (3)].
+- A mandatory re-ride is required if the average speed through the jump course exceeds 73.5 kph/45.7 mph [901(B)(3)]. - Course speed is defined in 102.

-(B) Slalom Event.
+B) Slalom Event.

-(1) Point of Attachment.
-The skier shall notify the Boat Judges as to the height of rope attachment, 'low', 'middle', or 'high'; and it's the skier's responsibility to ensure that the rope is attached at the proper height.
+- (1) Point of Attachment.
+The skier shall notify the Boat Judges as to the height of rope attachment, 'low', 'middle', or 'high'; and it's the skier's responsibility to ensure that the rope is attached at the proper height. - Note: No re-rides will be given due to incorrect rope height [906D)]. - (2) Start Phases.
+The requested speed/acceleration in the terms 'slow', 'medium' or 'fast', for the three phases: pull out of the water or off the dock, ride over the bumps, and acceleration to speed. - (a) At the skier's discretion the second phase is permitted to be enlarged with another instruction such as, but not limited to: planing speed, out of the wash, foot plant, or spin around. - (b) The skier is permitted to request an intermediate rpm or speed for planing; ±200 rpm, ±5 kph, or ±3 mph tolerance.

-Note: No re-rides will be given due to incorrect rope height [906D)].
+(3) Course Speed.

-(2) Start Phases.
-The requested speed/acceleration in the terms 'slow', 'medium' or 'fast', for the three phases: pull out of the water or off the dock, ride over the bumps, and acceleration to speed.
+- (a) The requested course speed shall be given in units of whole kph or one-half mph, with a tolerance of 1 kph or 1⁄2 mph, and shall be limited by the maximum speed attainable by the towboat. - (b) On achieving "course speed," the driver shall notify the boat judge(s) by calling "speed on."

-Page 5
+Note: Course speed is defined in 102.

-- (a) At the skier's discretion the second phase is permitted to be enlarged with another instruction such as, but not limited to: planing speed, out of the wash, foot plant, or spin around. - (b) The skier is permitted to request an intermediate rpm or speed for planning; ±200 rpm, ±5 kph, or ±3 mph tolerance. - (3) Course Speed.
-The course speed shall be given in units of whole kph or one-half mph, with a tolerance of 1 kph or 1/2 mph, and shall be limited by the maximum speed attainable by the towboat. - (4) Request Speed Signal.
+- (4) Request Speed Signal.
 The skier may request a signal when the requested course speed is attained.
 This signal may be requested in the form of sound, a hand signal or a tap/chop on the rope. - (5) Position.
 Whether it will be a forward or backward pass. - (6) Raise Engine.
 The Skier can request the Driver to raise the engine from the default position and is responsible to approve its placement before commencing.